projectchrono/gym-chrono/README.md

 Gym Chrono is a set of continuous state and action spaces DRL environmentbased on the open-source physics engine [Project Chrono](https://projectchrono.org/).
 In order to run these environment you need to install [PyChrono](https://projectchrono.org/pychrono/).
-Being part of Project Chrono, PyChrono is free and open-source.
+Being part of Project Chrono, PyChrono is **free and open-source**.
 Moreover, it provides an [Anaconda installer](https://anaconda.org/projectchrono/pychrono).
 Currently, these tasks are supported:
 **chrono_pendulum-v0**